markmbaum/emf/README.md

 ### Installation

-To use `emf` you must first install Python 2.7 and `emf`'s dependencies. '`emf` relies on many other widely available Python libraries, which are listed below.
+To use `emf` you must first install Python 2.7 and `emf`'s dependencies. `emf` relies on many other widely available Python libraries, which are listed below.
 [Anaconda](https://www.continuum.io/downloads) is a widely used distribution that includes everything you need to use `emf`.

 Once Python and the relevant libraries are installed, you can install `emf` by running the `setup.py` script in the packages root directory.
 In a command prompt or terminal, simply navigate to the directory that contains `setup.py` and enter the following command.